 In 1983, federal agents arrested more than 100 people from Everglades City and nearby Chokoloskee in a huge marijuana-smuggling bust.
 Dozens of fishermen and their boats were involved with ferrying bales of marijuana from Colombia through the maze of mangrove islands of the 10,000 Islands.
 Eventually, many of the accused informed on friends and many in Everglades City went to prison.

 Today, like its heyday as a pioneer town, Everglades City’s smuggling days are history.
 With fewer than 500 residents, it’s pretty darn quiet.
-The two most popular seafood restaurants in town (Triad and City Seafood) close at six.
-The town is far enough from metro areas that night skies are dark and full of sparkling stars.
+Restaurants close early and the town is far enough from metro areas that night skies are dark and full of sparkling stars.

 It’s hard to picture any reason why Everglades City would ever be more than a historic town surrounded by the wilds of the Everglades.
 Thank goodness.